2025-IE-MLOps-course/mlops_project-automation/README.md

 - Extensive unit testing with pytest
 - Strict adherence to software engineering and MLOps best practices

-**Planned Phase 2: Automation and Full MLOps Integration**
+**Phase 2: Hydra, MLflow, and W&B Integration**
-- Experiment tracking with MLflow and/or Weights & Biases (W&B)
-- Automated CI/CD using GitHub Actions
+- All pipeline steps now execute as MLflow runs
-- Dynamic configuration with Hydra
+- Dynamic configuration managed with Hydra
-- End-to-end workflow orchestration
+- Metrics and artifacts automatically logged to Weights & Biases

 ---